-These steps are provided as a courtesy as an alternative to Patient Letters.
-Open Dental support technicians do not assist with Microsoft Mail Merges.
+These steps are provided as a courtesy as an alternative to Letter or Sheets.

 If you use Word and you need to do a mail merge, you have some different choices.
 For a single letter, see Letter Merge.
 But if you are merging letters for multiple patients than you can either do a query and export the result, or you can link directly to the database.

 Another way to use the data is to directly link to the database.
 You would not normally need to do this since the text export is simpler, but here are instructions in case you need to.

-Select Other/Advanced, and click Next.
+- Select Other/Advanced and click Next.

 You will now have a list which you can further filter, sort, and select from, just as in the text import section.